upday/upday.github.io/jobs/index.md

 </ul>

 ## About us
 Upday is a start-up based in the heart of Europe’s most exciting city, Berlin.
-Used by millions of users in several European countries, upday is pre-installed on the -1 homescreen page of Samsung’s flagship devices.
+Used by millions of users in several European countries, upday is embedded into the launcher of Samsung’s flagship devices.

 We are a passionate, diverse and international team, always striving to improve, curious, motivated and keen to go the extra mile.
 We have a strong culture of collegiality and an extraordinary team spirit where we are not afraid to celebrate success from individual, team to company achievements, anniversaries, birthdays, weddings/babies–you name it, we celebrate it.